selivan/selivan.github.io/_posts/2018-04-16-socks5-proxy-in-a-single-command.md

 ---
 layout: post
-title:  "Setup SOCKS5 proxy in a single command"
+title:  "Setup a SOCKS5 proxy in a single command"
 tags: [socks,proxy]
 ---
 Due to recent block of Telegram by Russian Censorship, I created a script to get your own [SOCKS5](https://en.wikipedia.org/wiki/SOCKS) proxy in a single command: https://selivan.github.io/socks/